Tackling Query-Focused Summarization as A Knowledge-Intensive Task: A Pilot Study: Task Formulation

-We briefly introduce the original QFS task and then describe our proposed extension to the open-domain QFS.
-Let the tuple $(q, \mathcal{D}, s)$ denote a sample in the QFS dataset (a \textit{cluster}), where $q$ is a given query, $\mathcal{D}=\{d_1,\dotsc,d_m\}$ is a set of topic-related documents and $s$ is the reference summary for the document set $\mathcal{D}$ and the query $q$.
-The goal is to produce the summary given the documents and the query as input: $(q, \mathcal{D}) \rightarrow s$.
-Note that $\mathcal{D}$ are selected manually based on $q$ by human annotators and usually includes tens of documents.
+Let the tuple $(q, \mathcal{D}, s)$ denote a sample in the QFS dataset (a \textit{cluster}), where $q$ is a given query, $\mathcal{D}=\{d_1, \dotsc, d_M\}$ is a set of relevant documents, and $s$ is the gold summary.
+The goal of QFS is to produce the summary given the documents and the query as input: $(q, \mathcal{D}) \rightarrow s$.
+Note that $\mathcal{D}$ is collected manually by human annotators and usually includes tens of documents.

-We extend the original QFS task to the open-domain setting as $(q, \mathcal{P}) \rightarrow s$ by replacing $\mathcal{D}$ with $\mathcal{P}$, where $\mathcal{P}=\{p_1, \dotsc\, p_n\}$ are millions of passages processed from a large-scale document collection, i.e., $n \gg m$ .
-Our goal remains to generate the summary $s$ with respect to the query $q$.
-However, different from the original QFS setup, there is no evidence that the given passages are relevant to the query.
-More importantly, the number of passages is so big that it is impossible to consider all of them, which calls for an effective information retrieval model to supplement the extended task.
+In this work, we reformulate the QFS task to a knowledge-intensive task as $q \rightarrow s$.
+As shown in Figure \ref{fig:comparison}, we do not rely on the relevant document set $\mathcal{D}$.
+Instead, we assume that a large-scale knowledge corpus can be accessed: $\mathcal{K}=\{k_1, \dotsc\, k_N\}$.
+Normally, $\mathcal{K}$ consists of millions of documents, i.e., $N \gg M$.
+Note that our goal remains to generate the summary $s$ with respect to the query $q$.
+However, different from the original setup, there is no evidence that the given documents are relevant to the query.
+More importantly, there are millions of candidate documents so it is impossible to consider all of them.
+Thus, an effective information retrieval model is necessary to supplement the extended setting, which is described in Section \ref{subsec:models}.